Updated April 2026

 The system comes with you.
 Disconnect the plug cable, remove the microinverter, unmount the panels from their brackets (or lift the ground frame), and pack everything.
 The EcoFlow STREAM kit fits in its original packaging and can be reinstalled in a new property within an afternoon.

 You will need to re-notify your new DNO region within 28 days of reconnecting.
-This is a short online form — see our G98 / DNO notification guide for step-by-step instructions.
+It is a short online form.
+See our G98 / DNO notification guide for step-by-step instructions.

 Frequently asked questions